 New Sport Haus Fitness and Aquatic Center: This new full-service fitness zone including lap lanes and a yoga studio, will be available to Sugar Bowl homeowners, Sugar Bowl Academy student athletes, and best of all, Sugar Bowl lodge guests.
 The Lodge at Sugar Bowl has been featured in the CB!
 Collection for years and is one of the few ski-out lodging options for families in the Lake Tahoe basin.
 It’s all-families-all-the-time at the lodge and the inviting setting makes it fun pre and post ski days.

 New Sugar Bowl Academy Campus: Sugar Bowl hosts 75 student athletes who study and live at the resort.
 The new ski-in/ski out campus is scheduled to open in January 2014 and will feature state-of-the-art facilities for program participants.

 Sugar Bowl operates Royal Gorge now, North America’s largest cross country resort.
 There’s signs of innovation here too with Snow Biking — fat tire mountain biking on snow — and Snow Kiting, a fast-growing winter sport.

 Kids 5 and under ski free at Sugar Bowl.
 Otherwise, daily tickets/holiday tickets for kids ages 6-12 are $30-35, young adults ages 13-22 are $70-75, and adults are $82-88.
 Get more price details on the Sugar Bowl Lift Tickets page.

 If you need help booking a family ski holiday, CB’s expert Family Vacation Consulting team can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.